 Head Coach Marty Murray

-A native of Lyleton, MB, Marty is in his fifth full season in the coaching ranks after a professional playing career that spanned 15 seasons.
+A native of Lyleton, MB, Marty is in his sixth full season in the coaching ranks after a professional playing career that spanned 15 seasons.

 A former Western Hockey League all star, Murray played 4 seasons with Brandon Wheat Kings where he posted 392 points in 264 games and was named the WHL Player of the Year in 1995-96.
 During his time in junior, Marty also represented Team Canada twice at the World Junior Championships, winning Gold both times.
 At the 1995 World Junior Championships, Murray led the tournament in scoring, was named to the all star team, and named Top Forward in the tournament.